 The Heliflite Award supports two of Garvan’s most outstanding early career researchers, with an award to facilitate international travel to conferences and laboratories to foster their career development.
 The 2018 winners are Dr Maria Findeisen (Diabetes and Metabolism Division) and Dr Nathan Zammit (Immunology Division).

 Dr Findeisen is interested in the development of drugs to treat obesity-induced metabolic disease.
 In December, she will travel to the 18th International Congress of Endocrinology in Cape Town, South Africa to present her work.

 Dr Zammit is going to spend 8-9 weeks at the University of Alberta in Edmonton, Canada in the lab of a collaborator to learn techniques to use pig pancreatic islet cells in his work on islet transplantation for type 1 diabetes.

-Garvan sincerely thanks Ridley, Champ Private Equity, Joseph Palmer & Sons and Heliflite for their support.
+Garvan sincerely thanks Ridley, CHAMP Private Equity (now CPE Capital), Joseph Palmer & Sons and Heliflite for their support.